rteyssier/CCA_Finite_Volume/ramses_tutorial/2-getting-the-code-using-git.md

 You can see among other things the source code, a Wiki that contains the user's guide and an automatic test page.

-Go to your Terminal window on `adroit` and type:
+Go to your Terminal window on `rusty` and type:

  ```console
 git clone https://bitbucket.org/rteyssie/ramses